 2. The Nels Nelsen Ski Jump

-Park in town and step through the Winner’s Circle gateway accessed behind the Revelstoke Railway Museum to view this iconic piece of Revelstoke’s history.
-This 40-minute walk will teach you about Nels Nelsen, Isabel Coursier and the other skiers who took the ski jumping world by storm, shattering records in the 1920s on this now decommissioned ski jump.
+Park in town and step through the Winner’s Circle gateway, accessed behind the Revelstoke Railway Museum, to view this iconic piece of Revelstoke’s history.
+This 40-minute walk will teach you about Nels Nelsen, Isabel Coursier, and the other skiers who took the ski jumping world by storm, shattering records in the 1920s on this now decommissioned ski jump.

-4. Wildflower Watching
+4. Wildflower Viewing

 One of the most celebrated hikes in Revelstoke is the Eva Lake trail.
 From rolling country carpeted with subalpine wildflowers to a boulder-strewn side-valley, this hike leaves nothing to be desired.
 The view when you reach the lake is breathtaking: towering peaks reflected in calm, clear waters.
 For those looking for additional adventure hike in a tent to the lake and camp overnight at their designated site.
-Sleep without a tent fly.
-There is no single place better to stargaze than here on a clear night.

 7. Summit Area Hikes